 The holidays are like the weekend of the year.
 We work hard the rest of the time and look forward to the things we enjoy the most, shared time and meals with loved ones, overeating (overdrinking?), parties, gifts, laughter, etc., and just like the weekend, somehow it goes by too quickly and ends up more loaded with manual labor and demands than we’d like.
 Somehow many of us forget about all those demands over the ten months between holiday seasons, and many of us end up stressed out hosting guests and parties, making the house look perfect, and finding gifts for everyone.
 For those who live in HOAs, community rules, leadership, and events can be one more layer of stress.
 Board Members and Managers might consider the following to help keep the holidays happy for residents:Read More

 Compiling a list of HOA horror stories has become somewhat of a tradition for us this time of year.
 Whether the Board overreaches, homeowners disregard rules, or pettiness takes root, HOA horror stories continue to make headlines.
-In the spirit of Halloween, here are three of our top picks for 2020:
+In the spirit of Halloween, here are three of our top picks:

 eUnify’s main office is located in the suburbs of Phoenix, Arizona, which means that the advent of Fall is a long-awaited reprieve from triple digit heat and the start of chemically derived “pumpkin-spice” additives to be available on Starbucks menus.
 For places with actual seasons, Fall is a beautiful time of transition, with colorful leaves, crisp air, chunky sweaters, and boots.
 For HOAs, Fall is an important and busy season of budgets, elections, and messy yards to deal with.
 Consider how eUnify can help you manage each of these activities:Read More